qvattr0/balatro-music-replacer/README.md

 3. (If necessary) Allow the app through Windows Security (Audit code through GitHub to verify.)
 4. Import music replacement packs to the `packs/` folder
-5. Make sure the music is directly within the folder of the replacement pack
+5. Make sure the music is directly within the folder of the replacement pack and the folder structure follows the template mentioned above!
-   - An example pack with dummy files has been placed in the `packs/` folder.
-     Internal structure of your replacement files should be similar to that of the example pack
 6. Run `balatro-music-patch.exe` (Windows might give you a warning from SmartScreen, but press `More Info -> Run Anyway`.)
 7. Follow the instructions in the program.